pointybeard/helpers-functions-cli/README.md

 echo Cli\manpage(
     'test',
     '1.0.0',
-    'A simple test command',
-    'php -f test.php -- import -vvv -d test.json',
-    (new Input\InputCollection())
+    'A simple test command with a really long description.
+This is an intentionally very long argument description so we can check that word wrapping is working correctly.
+It should wrap to the window', (new Input\InputCollection())
         ->append(new Input\Types\Argument(
             'action',
             Input\AbstractInputType::FLAG_REQUIRED,
-            'The name of the action to perform'
+            'The name of the action to perform.
+This is an intentionally very long argument description so we can check that word wrapping is working correctly'
         ))
         ->append(new Input\Types\Option(
             'v',